Friends rally to help Riverside man with rare genetic disorder, provide donations for new home

 Newton and his mother just moved in to a new, fully furnished home.

-His entire life, Eddy hasn't given up.
+His entire life, Newton hasn't given up.
 He was initially given just eight years to live.

 He now is planning a long future here at his new forever home.

-"I'm not the person that always ask for help, but when they saw the need, they all just jumped in," said Newton.
+"I'm not the person that always asks for help, but when they saw the need, they all just jumped in," said Newton.
 "I'm just lucky to have these wonderful friends."

 Friends rally to help Riverside man with rare genetic disorder, provide donations for new home